daniel-molina23/ensemble-rf-svm/README.md

 # ensemble-rf-svm
-Ensemble methods, Random Forest and Support Vector Machine for hand written digit classification.
+This is for CS 4210 where Ensemble methods are used alongside a decision tree to create more accurate predictions, we also use Random Forest classifier which uses boosting and lastly a Support Vector Machine to create the best model appropriate to classify numbers.
+The goal is to try and classify correctly hand written numbers.
+We go from hand written number compress it to a 64x64 pixels with 0 and 1 bits, to then compressing it to an 8X8 hexadecimal number for faster processing.
+This dataset was taken from `E. Alpaydin, C. Kaynak for Optical Recognition of Handwritten Digits`